cerenizciesen-gif/procurement-signals-dashboard/architecture.md

    expected values remain valid.
 Live inputs and test fixtures are kept apart deliberately.
 2. **The taxonomy is closed.** The classifier may only return one of three known risk factors.
    Anything else is discarded in code.
-A monitor that could invent categories would produce findings the decision logic cannot act on.The material assignment is also derived from this taxonomy rather than accepted directly from the model output.
+A monitor that could invent categories would produce findings the decision logic cannot act on.
+The material assignment is also derived from this taxonomy rather than accepted directly from the model output.